-- B. For the years ended December 31, 2022 and 2021, the average employee benefit expense were \$987 and \$999, respectively; while the average wages and salaries were \$832 and \$813, respectively.
-The average wages and salaries has increased by 2.34% compared to prior year. - C. The remuneration of the Company's directors are determined by the Remuneration Committee based on the extent of their participation in the Company's operations, value of contribution and the general pay levels of the industry; the remuneration policy to the managers is determined based on their position, competency, contribution, operating performance of the Company in the year and future risks of the Company as submitted to the Board of Directors for resolution after being reviewed by the Remuneration Committee; the remuneration policy to the employees is determined based on their abilities, contribution to the Company and their performance, etc. The Company also conducts market salary surveys periodically to understand the current industry salary standard and timely adjusts the salary levels and salary structure, which is set as the salary evaluation basis for payments on special talents or newly added positions. - D. In accordance with the Articles of Incorporation of the Company, more than 4% of distributable profit of the current year, shall be distributed as employees' compensation in the form of shares or in cash as resolved by the Board of Directors.
+- B. For the years ended December 31, 2023 and 2022, the average employee benefit expense were \$1,032 and \$987, respectively; while the average wages and salaries were \$852 and \$832, respectively.
+The average wages and salaries has increased by 2.4% compared to prior year. - C. The remuneration of the Company's directors are determined by the Remuneration Committee based on the extent of their participation in the Company's operations, value of contribution and the general pay levels of the industry; the remuneration policy to the managers is determined based on their position, competency, contribution, operating performance of the Company in the year and future risks of the Company as submitted to the Board of Directors for resolution after being reviewed by the Remuneration Committee; the remuneration policy to the employees is determined based on their abilities, contribution to the Company and their performance, etc. The Company also conducts market salary surveys periodically to understand the current industry salary standard and timely adjusts the salary levels and salary structure, which is set as the salary evaluation basis for payments on special talents or newly added positions. - D. In accordance with the Articles of Incorporation of the Company, more than 4% of distributable profit of the current year, shall be distributed as employees' compensation in the form of shares or in cash as resolved by the Board of Directors.
 Qualification requirements of employees include the employees of the controlled entities or subsidiaries of the Company meeting certain specific requirements; no higher than 2% of distributable profit of the current year, shall be distributed as directors' remuneration as resolved by the Board of Directors.
 The appropriation of employees' compensation and directors' remuneration shall be submitted to the shareholders' meeting.
-If the Company has accumulated deficit, earnings shall be used to cover losses. - E. For the years ended December 31, 2022 and 2021, employees' compensation was accrued at \$17,301 and \$16,394, respectively; while directors' remuneration was accrued at \$6,921 and \$6,557, respectively.
+If the Company has accumulated deficit, earnings shall be used to cover losses. - E. For the years ended December 31, 2023 and 2022, employees' compensation was accrued at \$28,561 and \$17,301, respectively; while directors' remuneration was accrued at \$11,425 and \$6,921, respectively.
 The aforementioned amounts were recognized in salary expenses.
 The expenses recognized for each year was accrued based on the earnings of current year and the percentage specified in the Articles of Incorporation of the Company.
-On March 15, 2023, the Board of Directors resolved to distribute employees' compensation and directors' remuneration of \$18,500 and \$6,912, respectively, and the employees' compensation will be distributed in the form of cash.
+On March 12, 2024, the Board of Directors resolved to distribute employees' compensation and directors' remuneration of \$28,561 and \$11,425, respectively, and will be distributed in the form of cash.

-For 2021, the employees' compensation and directors' remuneration resolved by the Board of Directors on March 17, 2022 amounted to \$17,000 and \$6,552, respectively.
-The difference of \$601 between the amounts resolved by the Board of Directors amounted to \$22,951 and the amounts recognized in the 2021 financial statements, mainly resulting from estimated amounts, had been adjusted in the profit or loss of 2022.
+For 2022, the employees' compensation and directors' remuneration resolved by the Board of Directors on March 15, 2023 amounted to \$18,500 and \$6,912, respectively.
+The difference of \$1,190 between the amounts resolved by the Board of Directors and the amounts recognized in the 2022 financial statements amounted to \$24,222, mainly resulting from estimated amounts, had been adjusted in the profit or loss of 2023, and the employees' compensation was distributed in the form of cash.